Double-Blind Peer Review

 The editors share these anonymous reader’s reports wit the manuscript author(s).
 All of this work takes place anonymously behind the scenes, and it is a slow, arduous process.

-Our site will undergo a double blind peer review process via ModNets, an organization that provides a vetting community for digital modernist scholarship.
+Our site has been submitted and approved via a double blind peer review process conducted by ModNets, an organization that provides a vetting community for digital modernist scholarship.

 An Experiment in Public Peer Review

-Even as we undergo a traditional process of double-blind peer review, we are simultaneously conducting an experiment in a public peer review.
-We hope this approach will make peer review more open, collaborative, efficient, and even enjoyable.
-We’re using Hypothes.is—a free, web-annotating tool—to enable users to comment on our site.1
+Even as we submitted our site for a traditional process of double-blind peer review, we simultaneously conducted an experiment in a public peer review.
+We hoped this approach would make peer review more open, collaborative, efficient, and even enjoyable.
+In Spring 2019, we used Hypothes.is—a free, web-annotating tool—to enable users to comment on our site.
+This powerful tool provided an easy to use method for making the peer review process public, and we recommend it highly.
+The Hypothesis team is also extraordinarily knowledgeable, helpful, and responsive, and worked with us to set up the tool and tailor it to our needs.

-The Hypothesis sidebar should appear on the top right of every page on our site:
+During the time period when we activated the Hypothesis plugin, a sidebar would appear on the top right of every page of our site:

-Open the Hypothesis sidebar by clicking on the top arrow <.
-At the top of the sidebar, you may select either Advisory Board PR or Open Forum.
+Users could open the Hypothesis sidebar by clicking on the top arrow <.
+At the top of the sidebar, they could select either Advisory Board PR or Open Forum.

 Advisory Board PR

-The Advisory Group PR is a group of ten experts in the fields of Mina Loy studies, modernist/avant-garde studies, and digital studies.
-These experts will be reviewing the site in the spring of 2019.
-We have created the Advisory Board PR group in recognition of the need for expert peer review to verify the authority, accuracy, and value of our scholarly work.
+The Advisory Group PR is a group of ten experts in the fields of Mina Loy studies, modernist/avant-garde studies, and digital studies who agreed to support our project, writing letters of commitment for our NEH grant application.
+These experts agreed to peer review the site using Hypothesis in the spring of 2019.
+We created the Advisory Board PR group for them in recognition of the need for expert peer review to verify the authority, accuracy, and value of our scholarly work.
+Using this group, or Advisor Board members could comment on the site, as well as read and reply to one another’s annotations.
+Their comments were publicly visible, but the public could not join or participate in their group.

-To read expert commentary, select the Advisory Board PR Group at the top of the Hypothes.is sidebar.
-Their annotations will appear as page notes or highlighted text throughout the site.
+To read expert commentary, users could select the Advisory Board PR Group at the top of the Hypothes.is sidebar.
+Their annotations appeared as page notes or highlighted text throughout the site.

-We have created the Open Forum in recognition that public users also have expertise, insight, and meaningful feedback to share.
+We also created an Open Forum in recognition that public users also have expertise, insight, and meaningful feedback to share.
+Through this forum, users could also read and respond to one another’s comments.
 We welcome your comments and suggestions.

-To participate in the Open Forum, you will need to create a free Hypothesis account, which you can do by choosing “Log in” and navigating to “Don’t have a Hypothesis account?
+To participate in the Open Forum, users had to first create a free Hypothesis account, which they could do by choosing “Log in” in the Hypothesis sidebar, nd navigating to “Don’t have a Hypothesis account?
 Sign up.”
-Or you can create an account on the Hypothes.is website.
-Once you’ve created and verified your account, login and select the Open Forum group at the top of the Hypothesis sidebar.
+Or they could create an account on the Hypothes.is website.
+Once users created and verified your account, they could login and select the Open Forum group at the top of the Hypothesis sidebar to comment on the site.

 Annotations and Page Notes

-To annotate a specific portion of the text, highlight a selection of text on the page and click the “Annotate” button that pops up:
+To annotate a specific portion of the text, users could highlight a selection of text on the page and click the “Annotate” button that pops up:

-To comment on a page as a whole, click on the Page Note button on the annotation sidebar:
+To comment on a page as a whole, users could click on the Page Note button on the annotation sidebar:

-Whether you’re creating an annotation or a page note, don’t forget to click the “Post to Public Forum” button before moving on!
+Whether they created an annotation or a page note, users must click the “Post to Public Forum” button before moving on.

 Notes about annotations and page notes